jazzonaut/IntelliTrader/README.md

 #### Running

 Simply run IntelliTrader to start the bot.
+Read [Runtime options for Linux and MacOSX](https://github.com/jazzonaut/IntelliTrader/wiki/Runtime-options-for-Linux-and-MacOSX) for additional details when running on these platforms.

 #### Supported Exchanges
 Currenly only Binance Exchange is supported.